 Fans can follow every spiral, lift, and zigzag the athletes make; they can choose how to follow it.
 The eleventh edition of Red Bull X-Alps has 2D tracking, POV from the athletes, a VR option, as well as the best 3D experience in live tracking ever!
 Fans can see the race and experience what it’s like to glide 2000m above sea level, all the way through the Alps.

 With such sophisticated software and hardware many other firms would outsource the work, not here at zooom though!

 Building the Red Bull X-Alps website isn’t as simple as placing some images and text in a pre-made website template – it’s custom built from the ground up, and handles millions and millions of data points every time someone loads up the live tracker.
 It’s so unique, in fact, that Google did a case study on it – highlighting how we utilized services like Google Cloud to keep information up-to-date and on-point.

 The Red Bull X-Alps development requirements are unique: it’s not just servers and databases we’re working with.
 Data collection within our live tracking system requires real-time, constant connection with up to 150 different people using mobile phones and GPS.
 This means we have a significant task when it comes to hardware evaluation and management, athlete and crew workshops to train everyone on use, and of course, feeding it all into the Red Bull X-Alps website and app ecosystem.

 A race like this needs attitude and identity – and the way we give it that is strong branding and graphic design.

-All visual materials and digital touchpoints follow the strict Red Bull X-Alps branding guidelines – from including it’s catchphrase ‘The world’s toughest adventure race’ wherever possible, to precise rules about sizing and positioning of sponsor logos.
-It’s a complicated job – but a key part of making an event professional, and not just a party.
+All visual materials and digital touchpoints follow the strict Red Bull X-Alps branding guidelines – from including its catchphrase ‘The world’s toughest adventure race’ wherever possible, to precise rules about sizing and positioning of sponsor logos.
+It’s a complicated job – but a key part of making an event professional.

 TV, Newspapers, and magazines